-In 1868, several structural improvements on the church were carried out at a cost of $\pounds 205$, including the re-seating of the greater part of the church.
+In 1868, several structural improvements on the church were carried out at a cost of £205, including the re-seating of the greater part of the church.

 Mr Wilson was closely concerned in all the affairs of the general welfare of the village.
 For example, he undertook the difficult and delicate office of Clerk of the School Board when it was newly instituted, and the several schools of the village were to be combined.
 He also took a large share in introducing the present water supply of the village, as described further on.
 He made a special study of the history of the Church of Scotland, and his opinion was widely valued and consulted in matters concerning the legislation of the Church.
 While minister of Forgandenny, he was appointed Clerk of the Presbytery of Perth.
 After coming to Dunning, he was appointed Clerk of the Presbytery of Auchterarder, and soon received the higher office of Clerk of the Synod of Perth and Stirling.
 He published a historical account of the parishes of the "Presbytery of Perth", a comprehensive "Index to the Acts of General Assembly", and the "Register of the Synod of Dunblane, 1662-88", of the time of the saintly Bishop Leighton.
 He received the degree of D.D. from the University of Edinburgh in 1876.
-He died on 1st March, 1878, and on his tombstone in the churchyard of Dunning is the inscription - "He being dead yet speaketh." "
+He died on 1st March, 1878, and on his tombstone in the churchyard of Dunning is the inscription - "He being dead yet speaketh."
+"Erected by the parishioners of Dunning, in grateful remembrance of his faithful ministry."